 - How can I tell if my birth time is wrong?

 - Three quick signs.
 First, the chart's predictions about your Mahadasha periods consistently miss known major events by months or years.
 Second, the Lagna or Moon sign description simply does not fit your lived temperament at all.
 Third, the Navamsa lord of marriage in your chart describes a partner who is unlike the actual partner.
-Any one of these can be coincidence; two of them together is a strong signal that the recorded time is off by ten minutes or more, and a rectification is worth doing.
+Any one of these can be coincidence.
+Two of them together is a strong signal that the recorded time is off by ten minutes or more, and a rectification is worth doing.

 Explore with Paramarsh